newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/temporary-space-online-biz-fire-permit.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

-This page does not list every business activity that requires a fire permit.
-Check with your LEA to see if you need any other fire permits.
+This page does not list all business activities that require a fire permit.
+You may need to get other fire permits depending on your business activity, so check requirements with your LEA.

 :::